orbitalflower/orbitalflower.github.io/_posts/2017-10-15-suikoden-the-trollingest-game.md

 their equipment with them.
 Now you have to pick a replacement and outfit him with inferior equipment.

-You have to equip the Holy Rune on someone to be able to run instead of walk everywhere.
+You have to equip a Holy Rune on someone to be able to run instead of walk everywhere.
 It's possible for someone to leave with your last Holy Rune, forcing you to _walk_ to the shop for a new one.